 - Supporting children with poor working memory in the classoom.

-- Exploring links between health and wellbeing, sensorimotor and cognitive development, and educational attainment, within the Born in Bradford study.
+- Exploring links between health and wellbeing, sensorimotor and cognitive development, and educational attainment.

 - Copy number variance and cognitive phenotype: how different types of genetic variance impact on children's cognitive & motoric skills.